By John Tamilio III, Ph.D.

 Maybe the demands of playing the natural trumpet melodically are part of the reason why, prior to the 1600s, trumpets were mostly used by the military for field trumpeting, meaning they were used to send signals to troops.
 It wasn’t until the seventeenth century that they made their first foray into what Belluscio terms “art music.”

 Listening to those early trumpet parts in Baroque music, you will notice that they are typically higher than modern trumpet scores.
 Think, for example, of the first movement of J.S.
-Bach’s Brandenburg Concerto No. 2.
-(This legendary collection of Baroque pieces will be the finale to this year’s season at H+H.) However, by the end of the 18th century, such high-range (or clarino) playing technique was no longer popular due to changing musical tastes and associations with royal opulence, which was going out of style.
+Bach’s Cantata 63, to be performed during Baroque Christmas at NEC’s Jordan Hall Dec 18 + 21, 2025.
+However, by the end of the 18th century, such high-range (or clarino) playing technique was no longer popular due to changing musical tastes and associations with royal opulence, which was going out of style.

 The differences between a Baroque trombone and its modern counterpart are not as obvious at first glance, because the instrument has not changed that much in the past 500 years.
-As H+H trombone Greg Ingles puts it, “The differences are more subtle, but make for a vastly different playing experience.”
-However slight, these differences are critical for historically informed performance.
+As H+H trombone player Greg Ingles puts it, “The differences are more subtle, but make for a vastly different playing experience.”
+However slight, these differences are critical to achieve the sound of historically informed performance.
 Ingles explains, “The shape of the Baroque trombone bell is much smaller with a much less curved flare.
 The bell size tends to make the instrument play a bit softer, which was perfect for the trombone repertoire in the Baroque era.”

-H+H trombone Greg Ingles gives audience members a close-up look (and listen!) at his instrument before a concert.
+H+H trombone Greg Ingles gives audience members a close-up look (and listen!) at his instrument before an H+H concert at Symphony Hall.
 Photo by Lara Silberklang.

 During the Baroque period, the trombone served a dual purpose.
 First, its lower range balanced the other two instruments which it accompanied for chamber ensembles: violins and cornetti.
 Its other function was to double the vocal melody, particularly in larger works, such as Monteverdi’s Vespers, Biber’s Requiem, and Handel’s Israel in Egypt.
-(H+H opened the 2023-2024 Season with the latter.)
 The Baroque-style bell is ideal for this use, because, as Ingles notes, it helps the instrument support the voice “without overpowering it.”
+In Handel’s Saul, which opens H+H’s 2025-26 Season at Symphony Hall October 3 + 5, the trombones are used for haunting and prominent effect in the oratorio’s Dead March.

 If you look closely at a Baroque trombone—if you literally put your lips to it—you will discover another critical difference: The mouthpiece is flat, whereas modern mouthpieces are rounded with a bowl-shaped cup.
 The flat “v” or funnel-shaped mouthpiece enables players to grip it better with their lips, which produces a fuller tone with “exceedingly soft dynamics,” according to Ingles.

-Another trombonist with H+H, Erik Schmalz, has a wide selection of trombones from various periods and places and adds that, upon careful inspection, one will see more nuanced differences between Baroque and modern trombones.
+H+H trombonist Erik Schmalz has a wide selection of trombones from various periods and places, and adds that, upon careful inspection, one will see more nuanced differences between Baroque and modern trombones.
 “Every aspect of construction is different,” he says.
 “Baroque trombones are high quality instruments with intricate details built for a specific purpose.”
-Although some see the Baroque model as a more “primitive” trombone, Schmalz disagrees, claiming that these instruments are better for their intended purposes than modern versions.
+Although some see the Baroque model as a more “primitive” trombone, Schmalz disagrees, claiming that these instruments are better able to produce the sound the composer intended than modern versions.

 But even seasoned modern players will have trouble playing a Baroque trombone for the first time.
 “My experience has been that even the best modern trombonists will sound like a fifth grader when they first try to make a sound on a Baroque instrument,” Schmalz quips.
 Though it may look similar to the instruments found in most orchestras today, one must approach the Baroque trombone as if it is a completely different instrument.